 Good morning from Sydney!
-I can’t hardly believe I’m coming up on 2-1/2 weeks of a most fantastic vacation in Australia in Fiji.
+I can’t hardly believe I’m coming up on 2-1/2 weeks of a most fantastic vacation in Australia and Fiji.
 I’ll admit that I’m tired, though.
-The walking is excessive and the initial heatwave in Melbourne set a tone for what our days were going to be like.
+The walking is excessive and the initial heatwave in Melbourne set a tone for what our days were going to be like going forward.
 Fortunately, it’s Fall here and the weather is starting to break.
 But just a bit.
-While I still have a few days to explore the side of the globe, I called a foodie friend to help fill in some space for you to enjoy.
-I met Shari from Tickled Red about 2 almost 3 years ago in Atlanta while she was attending BlogHer Food.
+While I still have a few days to explore this side of the globe, I called a foodie friend to help fill in some space for you to enjoy.
+I met Shari from Tickled Red about 2, almost 3 years ago in Atlanta while she was attending BlogHer Food.
 We’d met previously online and was giddy to meet her in person.
 She was sweet as pie as we clutched her hotel door, chatting til about 3 am.
 Her coastal life in North Carolina with her “boys” is so completely different from mine, but equally intriguing.
 And her strawberry red hair really is a sight to see.
 So bold.

 Shari was quick to offer to share a recipe with us and ironically, it turned out to be churros!
 How could una americana con pelo rojo beat me to sharing a churro recipe on Flanboyant Eats?!
 I’ve had it on my recipe calendar for over 3 years and simply haven’t gotten to it.
 I didn’t turn it down and used it as a reason to get with it and finally share my own.
 Now I’m inspired.
-As things would go in my life, there is some perfect irony in her sharing this particular Latin treat.
+As things would go in my life, there is some perfect irony in her sharing this particular Spanish and Latin treat.
 The very day she sent me an email, I had walked past a chocolate churro house in Sydney.
 I couldn’t even believe it.
-I hadn’t seen a churro house since 07 when traveling through Spain.
+I hadn’t seen a churro house since ’07 when traveling through Spain.
 What are the odds!?
 For now, let’s say hola to Shari and enjoy her version!
-B-

 By Shari of Tickled Red